LTR4L/ltr4l/README.md

 Strengths:
 Weaknesses:
 Network Input: Two document's features
-Network Output: Preference between the two documents (which document is more relevant)
+Network Output: Preference between the two documents (which document is more relevant).
+For example, for an input of {x1, x2}, the output will be {o1, o2}.
+if o1 > o2, then o1 is more relevant than o2.
+If o2 > o1, then o2 is more relevant than o1.
+Thus, the targets (given two labels) will be either {1,0} or {0,1}
 Weights updated per document (/ pair)

 The structure of SortNet's neural network is different from the rest of the networks implemented thus far in this project.